micl2e2/tg-focus/README.md

 **Step 2:**

-Login your Telegram account first, it needs API ID, API HASH, your phone number(in international format) and a login code, the first two can be obtained in https://my.telegram.org:
+Login your Telegram account first, it needs API ID, API HASH, your phone number(in international format, cannot contain spaces, e.g., `+1234567`) and a login code, the first two can be obtained in https://my.telegram.org:

 ```sh